 In our Learning Design, Innovation, and Technology (LDIT) Program, you will tackle promising and challenging frontiers of education — innovating education technology, leveraging the science of learning, and developing powerful pedagogies to improve learning outcomes.
 Our program prepares you to lead educational change around the world, whether you are an instructional designer or learning specialist, project director or program manager, software designer or media producer, formative evaluator or museum educator, start-up founder or partner.

 Due to the uncertainty of public health restrictions and the potential impact on teacher licensure opportunities, HGSE has made the difficult decision not to accept new applications for the Teacher Education Program (TEP) for fall 2021 enrollment.
 We will continue the program for students who were already accepted.
-Though we are pausing additional enrollment for TEP in fall 2021, HGSE remains committed to helping teachers gain the skills they need to design and lead transformative learning experiences that generate better outcomes for all students.
-Complete the Introduce Yourself form to stay informed about opportunities to pursue teaching certification at HGSE for fall 2022 enrollment.
+Though we are pausing additional enrollment for TEP in fall 2021, HGSE remains committed to helping teachers and aspiring instructional leaders gain the skills they need to design and lead transformative learning experiences that generate better outcomes for all students.
+Beginning fall 2022, we will offer a new program designed for both aspiring teachers and experienced educators committed to deepening their craft and building their instructional leadership capacities.
+Complete the Introduce Yourself form about opportunities to pursue teaching certification or instructional leadership at HGSE for fall 2022 enrollment.

 You also have the option to further personalize your learning at HGSE by choosing to specialize in a Concentration.
 While optional, HGSE’s Concentrations allow you to deepen your knowledge in a particular context or area of education through courses and co-curricular activities, ranging from applied learning experiences to professional development opportunities to speaker and networking events.
 Through the Concentrations listed below, you can foster connections with peers who share similar interests as you explore your passions and prepare for your career as an education professional.
 The Concentrations can be combined with the Programs to create personalized pathways and signal investment in developing specific expertise.
 For examples of possible pathways and combinations, please go here.